Our Facebook Page to Follow: Aquarium/Pond Answers Facebook

 Methylene Blue (this should be used as a medicated bath, buffered with other ingredients, or used in a hospital tank, not as a direct treatment in a display tank) is also very effective and has the added bonus of being a hemoglobin transfer agent for the blood just when the fish need it most.

-Acriflavin, and to a slightly lesser extent, malachite green and formalin are also useful.
+Acriflavin, especially when concentrated (such as in Super Velvet Plus), and to a slightly lesser extent, malachite green and formalin are also useful.
 Acriflavin can be used with Copper Sulfate to increase effectiveness without increased stress to the fish

 This is why the Medicated Wonder Shells are one of the best treatments for FW velvet.